tanayp327/PatelPurohitPair/_posts/2023-09-08-nba-bracket.md

 **Project Timeline:**

 *Day 1: Project Initiation and Planning*
-- Define project objectives and goals.
+- Define project objectives and goals, including the intention to rank players based on user input.
-- Select an appropriate movie-related API.
+- Select an appropriate NBA player data API.
-- Develop a project plan, including a timeline.
+- Develop a project plan, including a timeline, with an emphasis on experimental aspects.
-- Create a project presentation outline.
+- Create a project presentation outline highlighting our intent to rank players.

 *Day 2-3: Data Retrieval and Processing*
-- Access the chosen API and set up authentication (if required).
+- Access the chosen NBA player data API and set up authentication (if required).
-- Retrieve movie-related data, including but not limited to titles, ratings, genres, and release dates.
+- Retrieve NBA player-related data, including but not limited to player names, statistics, and team affiliations.
-- Resolve any API fetching issues and adapt the project scope if necessary.
-- Develop data processing scripts to clean and format the data for visualization.
+- Encounter challenges in fetching and processing data due to its complexity and variability.
+- Realize the open-ended nature of the ranking criteria and explore various approaches.

-*Day 4-5: Visualization Development*
+*Day 4-5: Ranking Experimentation*
-- Choose a visualization or application concept (e.g., interactive movie ratings chart, recommendation system, or movie trivia game).
+- Choose a ranking concept (e.g., best players based on performance metrics, strongest players by physical attributes).
-- Begin developing the chosen concept using appropriate technologies (e.g., JavaScript, Python, HTML/CSS).
+- Begin developing the ranking experiment using JavaScript, HTML, and CSS.
-- Test and refine the visualization/application for accuracy and functionality.
+- Face difficulties in defining a universal ranking criterion, as "best" or "strongest" could have multiple interpretations.
+- Experiment with user input and diverse ranking criteria, leading to open-ended errors.

-*Day 6: Agile Methodology and Iterative Programming*
+*Day 6: Agile Methodology and Adaptation*
-- Implement agile methodology to manage the project efficiently.
+- Implement agile methodology to address ongoing challenges and uncertainties.
-- Conduct a sprint meeting to review progress and address any issues.
+- Conduct a sprint meeting to discuss our struggles and potential directions.
-- Make iterative improvements based on feedback received during the sprint review.
+- Acknowledge that the open-ended nature of player ranking may not yield a single, definitive result.

 *Day 7: Documentation and Presentation*
-- Create detailed documentation explaining the project's architecture, code, and data sources.
+- Create comprehensive documentation explaining the challenges faced in the project, especially related to ranking criteria.
-- Prepare a visually appealing presentation summarizing the project's journey, challenges, and outcomes.
+- Prepare a presentation highlighting our experimentation, errors, and lessons learned.
-- Practice the presentation and address any gaps or areas for improvement.
+- Practice the presentation, emphasizing the complexity of ranking NBA players.

 *Day 8: Final Presentation and Submission*
-- Present the project to the class, highlighting key aspects, challenges, and lessons learned.
+- Present the project to the class, discussing our attempts to rank players based on user input and the challenges encountered.
-- Address any questions or feedback from the class.
+- Encourage class discussion on the subjectivity of ranking criteria in the context of NBA players.
-- Submit the project presentation, documentation, and code.
+- Submit the project presentation, documentation, and code, along with our insights into the complexities of ranking.

 **Lessons Learned:**
-- Maintain open and regular communication between pair about project progress.
-- Plan for hiccups and be prepared to have to change initial plans to successfully complete project.
+- Acknowledge the complexity of open-ended tasks, especially when defining subjective criteria like "best" or "strongest."
+- Emphasize the importance of adapting project goals and expectations in response to challenges.
+- Encourage discussions on the subjective nature of ranking, promoting critical thinking and debate within the class.

+**Feedback from Yuri:**

+- **Exploratory Approach:** I appreciate your project's willingness to explore a challenging and open-ended task like ranking NBA players.
+It's clear that you took on a complex problem and didn't shy away from the difficulties it presented.

+- **Adaptation to Challenges:** It's great that you acknowledged the hurdles you faced in defining ranking criteria for NBA players.
+Many projects can encounter roadblocks, and your adaptability in the face of these challenges is commendable.

+- **Critical Thinking:** I enjoyed the part of your presentation where you encouraged class discussion on the subjectivity of ranking criteria.
+It's essential to promote critical thinking and debate in class projects, and you did a good job in that regard.

+**Feedback from Shreyas:**

+- **Project Clarity:** While it's clear that you faced several difficulties related to ranking NBA players, there were moments in your presentation where the project's objectives became a bit unclear.
+Providing a concise summary of your overall goals at the beginning of the presentation might help.

+- **Documentation:** Your documentation was comprehensive in detailing the project's journey.
+However, consider adding a section that specifically outlines the technical challenges you encountered and how you attempted to overcome them.

+- **Next Steps:** It would be interesting to hear about your thoughts on potential next steps.
+Even though you faced challenges, discussing how you might approach a similar project in the future or what you learned from this experience could provide valuable insights.

+Overall, your project's willingness to tackle a complex problem and your adaptability in the face of challenges were strong points.
+Clarifying project goals, focusing on technical challenges, and discussing future directions could further enhance your presentation.